TheFlow1324/super-duper-carnival/README.md

 ********
 ### License Justification
 I chose to use the MIT license with DoSomething so that I could maximize the usability of my code for others.
 I have no vested interests in profiting off of it in any way, so I went with a license that I believe granted the most liberties to those who want to use my code.

+### Code of Conduct Justification
+We chose to use the Contributor Covenant because it best encapsilates our beliefs in keeping a safe and accepting community of contributors.
+The Contributor Covenant is one of if not the most inclusive and well worded code of conducts.
+For this reason we decided to use it for our project.